Anti-urbanism: American example

-The Democratic-Republican Party of the United States, independent in 1776 constructed their identity on rural, environmental values, with nature seen as beneficial for humanity.
+The Democratic-Republican Party of the United States, independent in 1776 constructed their identity on rural, environmental values, with nature and agrarian self-sufficiency seen as beneficial for humanity, and urban life necessarily hierarchical and aristocratic.
 Their Federalist opponents, in contrast, promoted urban commerce.
-The Democratic Party (United States) used such agrarian sentiments to dominate the country's politics in the first half of the 19th century, though they did not prevent the coming of the industrial revolution.
+The Democratic Party (United States) used such agrarian sentiments to dominate the country's politics in the first half of the 19th century, though they did not prevent the coming of the Industrial Revolution.
 They saw Europe and its industrial cities negatively.
-Jobs in the city attract migrants, creating poor workers and forming potential hotbeds of revolution.

-To avoid these ills and urban overcrowding, the Americans embraced the idea of life on the outskirts, within nature, for a better way of life, yet near the city in order to reach its economic resources.
+Jobs in the city attracted migrants, creating poor workers and forming potential hotbeds of revolution.To avoid these ills and urban overcrowding, the Americans embraced the idea of life on the outskirts, within nature, for a better way of life, yet near the city in order to reach its economic resources.
 Paradoxically, the rural component of American identity then gave rise to the urban sprawl around American cities which we see today.

-"Gated communities" are often discussed among the symptoms of urban pathology.
-They have become progressively more numerous elsewhere in the world, too.
-This global spread is currently interpreted as a simple diffusion of the American model of urbanism, carrying an anti-urban discourse, certainly adapted politically, contractually, and architecturally, to the needs of local tradition.
+"Gated communities" are often listed among the symptoms of urban pathology, as they become progressively more numerous around the world.
+In the United States this spread is currently interpreted as a simple diffusion of the American model of urbanism, carrying an anti-urban discourse, adapted politically, contractually, and architecturally to the needs of local tradition.